 Off the slopes, the Schlosshotel Fiss doesn’t disappoint either.
-The kids have their own food buffet at the evening meal but don’t worry, if you are traveling as a couple you are unlikely to be bothered by the kids here.
+The kids have their own food buffet at the evening meal but don’t worry.
+If you are traveling as a couple, you are unlikely to be bothered by the kids here.
 Every child we came across in the hotel was immaculately well-behaved and welcomed but never a problem.
-There is also a kids’ club, a cinema room, a teens’ area with a pool table, and a bunch of consoles for playing computer games.
+There is also a kids’ club, a cinema room, a teens’ area with a pool table, and many consoles for playing computer games.

-Beyond the pool, the facilities are almost endless with an enormous spa area offering treatments, an adults’ relaxation area, and sauna area along with a family relaxation area and sauna.
-It may seem strange to have two separate areas but bear in mind that this is Austria and although Brits tend to use saunas with swimwear on, the Austrians and Germans prefer to use them without their swimwear, hence the need for two separate areas.
+Beyond the pool, the facilities are almost endless, with an enormous spa area offering treatments, an adults’ relaxation area, and a sauna area along with a family relaxation area and sauna.
+It may seem strange to have two separate areas but bear in mind that this is Austria, and although Brits tend to use saunas with swimwear on, the Austrians and Germans prefer to use them without their swimwear, hence the need for two separate areas.

-A large gym area has the latest fitness equipment, from running machines to cross trainers and there are complimentary fitness sessions in the pool and in the fitness area every day, usually “aqua fit” at 8:15 am, pilates at 1 pm and spinning at 4 pm.
+A large gym area has the latest fitness equipment, from running machines to cross-trainers.
+There are complimentary fitness sessions in the pool and the fitness area every day, usually “aqua fit” at 8:15 am, pilates at 1 pm, and spinning at 4 pm.

-And there’s more, for children, there’s a cinema room where English movies are played at 6 pm and German versions are played at 8 pm.
-There is, in fact, an entire children’s program throughout the day which includes activities like lucky boxes, stone painting, pirate party, and other creative ideas, so the kids never run out of things to do whether they spend the day skiing or not.
+And there’s more, for children, there’s a cinema room where English movies are played at 6 pm, and German versions are played at 8 pm.
+In fact, there is an entire children’s program throughout the day, which includes activities like lucky boxes, stone painting, pirate party, and other creative ideas, so the kids never run out of things to do whether they spend the day skiing or not.

 The afternoon buffet is also generous and almost rude in volume, with vats of delicious homemade pasta, pizza, salads, trays of hot and cold meats, and the deserts… apple strudel, a million chocolate, and black forest gateau type cakes, custards (both vanilla and chocolate) and every soft drink you can think of.

 The food in the evening can be described in one word.
 Delicious.
-Each course is beautifully presented and the flavors and textures melt in your mouth.
+Each course is beautifully presented, and the flavors and textures melt in your mouth.
 An example of one meal I choose was carpaccio of King prawn, Thai asparagus, crustacean mayonnaise, and coriander to start followed by celery soup followed by codfish and mash potatoes.
 There is always a vegetarian option for each course and a choice of three dishes for each course.
-My husband and I always try to choose different dishes so that we can sample everything, but in this situation, it just makes things even more difficult as the pasta is fantastic and the fish melts in your mouth, the soup is delicious and the starters are all as pretty as a picture.
+My husband and I always try to choose different dishes so that we can sample everything.
+Still, in this situation, it just makes things even more difficult as the pasta is fantastic and the fish melts in your mouth, the soup is delicious, and the starters are all as pretty as a picture.

 Schlosshotel Fiss is definitely a five-star luxury hotel.
 I can’t imagine there is a hotel in the Alps that does more to amuse children.
 The dining is fantastic the staff are welcoming, efficient, and kind.
 With the lift that takes you directly to the ski slope, ski hotels don’t get better than this.